 - An asset that is used solely to derive income exempt from tax under the FITA.
 However, disposal of shares (apart from those listed separately) are not exempt for CGT purposes.

 - Capital assets (including shares) by a Fiji resident as part of the process for listing on the SPSE, subject to certain conditions.

 Value-added tax (VAT)

-VAT of 9% is generally levied on the supply of goods and services in Fiji.
+VAT of 9% or 15% is generally levied on the supply of goods and services in Fiji.
 See the Other taxes section in the Corporate tax summary for more information.

 Service turnover tax (STT) and environment and climate adaptation levy (ECAL)

-STT at the rate of 6% is imposed on the turnover of a person conducting a business involving the provision of a prescribed service where the annual gross turnover for the prescribed service exceeds FJD 1.25 million, which includes the following:
+STT at the rate of 6% was imposed on the turnover of a person conducting a business involving the provision of a prescribed service where the annual gross turnover exceeded FJD 1.25 million, which included the following: